-Managing the Elementary Classroom: Behavior Management and Instructional Planning
+Managing the Elementary Classroom: Behavior Management and Instructional Planning 3 Credit Hours

 Level 2 -- Professional Education Course.
 This course presents best practices in classroom and behavior management - from organizing time, materials, and classroom space to strategies for managing individual and large group student behaviors, transitions, and other arrangements for general education classrooms.
 In addition, teacher candidates will be introduced to the effective development and design of instructional lesson planning for all students, including ESL and students with special needs.
 Topics will include, but are not limited to: Classroom Management, Classroom Organization, Behavior Management, Response to Intervention, PBIS, Common Core State Standards, Understanding by Design (UbD) and research-based instructional strategies.
-10 clinical hours.
+10 field experience hours required.